More About Our Team

 Sandy Mux / Clinical Supervisor and Trainer for Women's Health

 Sandy is a registered nurse and has worked with Maya Health Alliance in diabetes and women’s health for more than 10 years.
 She has played a key role in helping to grow these programs while maintaining high clinical quality.
 She delivers training and certifies all of our nurses before they can provide cancer screenings and family planning methods to patients.
 She also conducts supervisory visits of nurses working in the field.
-Sandy learned about Wuqu ‘Kawoq from a nurse who came to her town every week to work with diabetics.
+Sandy learned about Wuqu ‘Kawoq from a nurse who came to her town every week to work with people with diabetes.
 After hearing about the organization and its philosophy, she decided to apply.
 Every day, she feels that she can make a difference in society and change people’s lives.
-Outside of work, Sandy enjoys spending time with her family, especially during her birthdays, and going to Laguna Brava in Huehuetenango.
+Outside of work, Sandy enjoys spending time with her family, especially on her birthday, and going to Laguna Brava in Huehuetenango.

 Eva is a professional nurse who manages our community efforts in chronic kidney disease and early childhood development.